 Monitoring

-Clinical Research Support (CRS) conducts protocol monitoring according to the NCI-approved Institutional Data and Safety Monitoring Plan.
+Clinical Research Support (CRS) conducts protocol monitoring according to the NCI-approved Institutional Data and Safety Monitoring Plan (DSMP).
 Clinical research studies that are not monitored by another entity will be monitored by CRS.

 The frequency and the scope of the monitoring are determined by the risk level of the study.
 Studies that support an IND held by a Consortium investigator or meet the NIH definition of high risk are monitored twice per year.
 Studies designated as medium risk are monitored every 12-24 months.